aviadsTraiana/scalaHoverflyDemo/README.md

 > $JAVA_HOME/jre/lib/security/cacerts -file my_cert.pem

-the generated certificates are used for bootstrapping the mock server in the tests, and to ble able to request with `OkHttp` we add it to the truststore.
+the generated certificates are used for bootstrapping the mock server within the tests, also to be able to request with `OkHttp` we need to add the certificate to the java truststore.